mt-support/tec-labs-event-slider/readme.txt

 = What if I experience problems? =

 We're always interested in your feedback, and our [Help Desk](https://support.theeventscalendar.com/) is the best place to flag any issues.

 However, note that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [1.0.1] 2024-01-05 =

+* Fix - Correct folder name so autoloading works correctly.

 = [1.0.0] 2023-12-19 =